legrandlegrand/pg_stat_sql_plans/README.md

 		after object recreation (after drop create or dump/restore)

 	planid
+		hash value of normalized plan text (using pgssp_normalize_query(text)) when plan_type = standard or hash value of minimized plan text (backbone) when plan_type= mini.
+		Explain:
 		    costs OFF, for performances reasons.
-		hash value of normalized plan text (using pgssp_normalize_query(text)) when plan_type = standard or hash value of minimized plan text (backbone) when plan_type= mini.
-		verbose OFF, may be changed in verbose ON to display objects schemas Default	values:
+		    verbose OFF, may be changed in verbose ON to display objects schemas.
+		Default	values:
        -1 for planning duration (hidden in this view but available in pg_stat_sql_plans(true)), 0 for utility statement,